The Minneapolis post-punk explosion marked an onslaught of bands that could claim to be the voicebox of Midwestern Youth. Depending on your angle.

 As much as I love the 'Mats, Husker Du should play no second fiddle to anyone.

 Raw guitars, plenty of hooks, a bevy of material, and partially acoustic sets should have had them right up there with Westerberg and the boys.
 The Replacements fell apart because they gave a crap too late.
 The Huskers had other reasons.
 Paul and the boys lasted for two major label LPs.
 (Do not make a mistake and count "All Shook Down" as one of them, it was Paul's first solo LP).
-Husker Du, one, the melancholy "Candy Apple Grey".
+Husker Du, also two, the melancholy "Candy Apple Grey" and "Warehouse"

 They were just as good, and a recent retrospective look back showed that to me.
 I love, absolutely love "Flip Your Wig".